mjsorribas/retalapp/README.md

 ```
 # Them open your browser #
 On http://localhost/nameyourownproyect/public
-Note: You neet to have your mod_rewrite apache enabled
+Note: You need to have your mod_rewrite apache enabled

 Role of programmer or PM, Settings might not see the admin
 Username: root@email.com, Password: root